Khiali Shahpur

-Khiali Shahpur is a town in Gujranwala in Punjab, Pakistan.
+Khiali Shahpur is a town in Gujranwala District of the Punjab province in Pakistan.

 History

 Khiali and Shahpur were originally two separate villages about two miles away from Gujranwala district courts.
 Both towns were about one acre away from the single lane Sheikhupura road.

 Khiali was a very old village.
 The Sansi clan is Hindu by origin and according to historians were the people living in ancient Gujranwala.
 There were few Sansi villages, which are all now part of greater Gujranwala.
 As the majority of the Sansis fled to India, a number of families from India migrated here.
-Another famous and old rooted family of khiali is the Quraishi Hashmi family.
-This family is widely known for religious and educational background.A number of mosques, schools and welfare hospitals are patronised by the Hashmi Quraishi family of khiali.
+Another famous and old rooted family of khiali is the Rana family.
+This family is widely known for political background.A number of mosques, schools and welfare hospitals are patronised by the Rana family of khiali.Rana family were known to be migrated from Hoshiyarpur India.